wso2/docs-choreo-dev/en/docs/observability/analyze-performance.md

 Making accurate performance estimations before releasing an application you developed is important due to the following reasons:

-- When you create Service-level Agreements (SLAs) for your application, an accurate forecast of performance allows you to provide valuable insights relating to the scalability of the application and the ways to optimize its performance.
+- When you create service-level agreements (SLAs) for your application, an accurate forecast of performance allows you to provide valuable insights relating to the scalability of the application and the ways to optimize its performance.
 - You can avoid missing important performance characteristics as a result of combining multiple applications including external ones.
 - You can correctly assess the cost and feasibility of running the application in a production environment.